History of Honduras (1932–1982): Last period of Carías

 When winning the second period of six years, ratified the Article of the Constitution that prorrogó the presidential period to said six years and the Presidency in the General headlines Carías and Williams until 31 December 1948.

 In 1944 the bonds of Carías with these dictators turned into something not wanted, once those popular uprisings deposed to Situate of Guatemala and to the Salvadorian Martínez Hernández.
 During a time, seemed as if the revolutionary contagion extended to Honduras.

 A plot of civilians and military with the purpose to overthrow Carías was discovered, but crushed by the government in 1943.
 In May 1944, a group of women began to protest out of the Presidential Palace of Tegucigalpa, to demand the release of the political prisoners.
 In spite of the strong measures taken by the government, the tension grew and Carías was forced finally to free to some prisoners.
 This gesture did not satisfy the opposition, and the demonstrations against the government followed extending.

 In July several demonstrators were murdered by governmental troops in San Pedro Sula.
-In October, a group of exiled invaded to Honduras from The Saviour but did not succeed in his efforts for overthrowing to the government.
+In October, a group of exiled invaded to Honduras from El Salvador but did not succeed in his efforts for overthrowing to the government.
 The soldiers remained loyal, and Carías continued in the charge.